catalyst-cooperative/pudl/docs/dev/testing.rst

     $ tox -e ci

-If the dependencies have been changed, or you recently ran the tests while on another branch of the repository with other dependencies, you should tell Tox to rebuild the software environment it operates in with the ``-r`` (aka ``--recreate``) flag:
+If the dependencies have been changed, or you recently ran the tests while on another branch of the repository with other dependencies, you may need to tell Tox to recreate the software environment it uses with the ``-r`` flag.
+This is turned on by default for the ``ci`` tests.

 .. code-block:: console

     $ tox -re ci

-In addition to running the ``unit`` and ``integration`` tests, the CI test environment lints the code and documentation input files, and uses Sphinx build the documentation.
+In addition to running the ``unit`` and ``integration`` tests, the CI test environment lints the code and documentation input files, and uses Sphinx to build the documentation.
 It also generates a test coverage report.
 Running the full set of CI tests takes 20-25 minutes, and requires a fair amount of data.
 If you don't already have that data downloaded, it will be downloaded